Located in San Francisco, California, humangear was founded in 2007 with a mission to develop "real gear for real humans."

 Hi, I'm Chris.
 I'm the Chief Executive Human here at humangear.
 When I'm not coming up with clever titles for myself, I like to spend time designing humangear's products.
 I have a Masters in Engineering - Product Design from Stanford and worked for several years at IDEO before starting humangear in 2007.

 Hi, I'm Katrin.
 I handle humangear's administration and accounting--meaning that on any given day I may be working on our website, coordinating shipments with our warehouse, preparing documents for our CPA, or replenishing our coffee funds drawer.
 I drink a lot of coffee.
 I started working for humangear in 2011 when I moved to San Francisco to earn a Master of Fine Arts in creative writing.
-I'm not the first person that's had a love for balance sheets and literature, although I wouldn't call my file cabinet "my providence" like T.S.
+I'm not the first person to love balance sheets and literature, although I wouldn't call my file cabinet "my providence" like T.S.
 Eliot did.
+In addition to my work at humangear and writing short stories, I have another profession--I'm one of humangear's hand models.
+You can see my hands in action on the GoTote and GoBites webpages.

-I live in the Inner Sunset and can often be spotted on the N Muni line with my thermos (did I say I drink a lot of coffee) and a book.
+My husband and I live in Lower Nob Hill with our cat, Marlowe.
+I can often be spotted on the N Muni line with my thermos (did I say I drink a lot of coffee) and a book.
 I collect vinyl rock n' roll albums from the 1970s and Teddy Ruxpin books from my childhood--yes, that eerie but lovable talking bear still has a hold on me.

 Jordan Hurder, Head of Operations and Sales